M

 Cyberattacks tend to be more common during peak periods.
 Bad actors have more traffic to hide in while resources are stretched to respond to threats.
 In the UK, the average cyberattack costs a business £3.4 million.

 Retailers should review their security stance to ensure their storefront has no vulnerabilities.
-This can be achieved through pen testing.
+This can be achieved through Pen testing.
 In addition, consider automated security code tests as a one-off for peak before including them as part of an ongoing delivery process.

-Retailers should also be considering their accessibility stance to ensure customers can easily browse and purchase during peak times.
 This will act as a deterrent to lawsuits being brought against the retailer, which is a distraction that all digital commerce teams could do without during peak season.
 This can be achieved through automated accessibility reviews and ensuring storefronts have a clear accessibility statement available.

-Ensure that a role-based access control (RBAC) policy is in place for the backend portal of the storefront, with all users having the correct level of permissions according to their role.
+Ensure that a role-based access control (RBAC) policy is in place for the backend portal of the storefront, with all users having the correct level of permission according to their role.
 This isn’t just a consideration for peak season; it’s best practice for business as usual but becomes even more important during the holiday season.

 Another security aspect that heightens in importance during peak season is observability.
 It’s a crucial time to ensure you have visibility of potentially suspicious traffic or requests coming to the storefront.
 So have a known, documented process in place for responding to anything that may arise.